Your cart is currently empty!

 Every step of this treatment call upon the ability of parents to give unconditional love and support.
 This is not empty sentimentality; the evidence is that criticism and hostility from parents impedes progress.[iii]
 We parents hold essential keys to the treatment, because families are all about love.

 Your love helps your child to trust you so that together, you can tackle seemingly impossible challenges.
 Suffering is a lot more bearable when we are feeling loved and understood.
-And for those of you who worry that your child isn’t yet getting psychotherapy, note that your compassion provides emotional healing, and it models emotional skills that they will need later for resilience, relapse prevention and a wonderful life.
-If you yourself are presently suffering, you may already have felt how healing and empowering it is when someone hears you, understands you, accepts you.
+And for those of you who worry that your child isn’t yet getting psychotherapy, note that your compassion provides emotional healing.
+You’re also modelling emotional skills which your child will one day use for themselves.
+If you yourself are presently suffering, you may already have felt how healing and empowering it is when someone hears you, understands you, and accepts you.
+Love is hard to put into practice in the middle of our daily storms.
+This is why I offer emotional tools as well as practical ones.
+Jump to Chapter 13 if you feel this is what you need the most right now..

 When does psychotherapy have a role?